slowernews/wisdom-tldr/chapters/introduction.md

 > *"You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist."
 -- Friedrich Nietzsche*

-> *"You are given the gift of life in order to discover what your gift «in» life is.
-You will complete your mission when you figure out what your mission is.
-This is not a paradox.
-This is the way."
--- Kevin Kelly*

 > *"Before you are old, attend as many funerals as you can bear, and listen.
 Nobody talks about the departed’s achievements.
 The only thing people will remember is what kind of person you were while you were achieving."
 -- Kevin Kelly*